scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 This is important to note because it illustrates the way in which MONTE is likely to be useful to those outside JPL.
 Deep space navigation is (not yet at least) a very large discipline.
-The majority of astrodynamic computing occurs in other contexts like Earth-centered navigation, collision avoidance analysis, cooperative and non-cooperative rendezvous in orbit, etc. Much the same way that MONTE can be configured and deployed for deep space navigation, it can
+The majority of astrodynamic computing occurs in other contexts such as Earth-centered navigation, collision avoidance analysis, cooperative and non-cooperative rendezvous in orbit, etc. Much the same way that MONTE can be configured and deployed for deep space navigation, it can